 The appropriate plan for poor occlusion is highly individualized and may include: a mouth guard, tooth restorations, cosmetic dental bonding, neuromuscular dentistry, orthodontics, and surgery for the severest cases.
 It is particularly important to select a dentist who is highly experienced in the area of occlusion.
 The biting forces are particularly complex and require sophisticated expertise in the management of the treatment plan.

 For example, there are many factors to consider when fabricating a dental crown alone.
 Dr. Gore is gifted in the area of occlusion, where he utilizes advanced technology to assist when necessary.
-Dr. Gore and his team can utilize the CEREC same-day porcelain crown system, which employs Cad Cam technology to produce the best fit for your occlusion, if you are in need of a dental crown.
+Dr. Gore can utilize the CEREC same-day porcelain crown system, which employs Cad Cam technology to produce the best fit for your occlusion, if you are in need of a dental crown

 Types of Occlusion